 Western Health, in conjunction with the University of Melbourne, recently announced the appointment of Professor Gustavo Duque to the Chair of Medicine and Director of the Australian Institute for Musculoskeletal Sciences (AIMSS).

-Professor Duque has joined Western Health from Sydney where he was previously the Professor of Medicine and Head of the Division of Geriatric Medicine at the Sydney Medical School Nepean, University of Sydney.
+Professor Duque has joined Western Health from Sydney where he was previously the Professor of Medicine and Head of the

-Prior to his arrival in Sydney in 2007, Professor Duque held roles at McGill University in Canada, where he did his Fellowship in Geriatric Medicine and undertook his PhD.
+University in Canada, where he did his Fellowship in Geriatric Medicine and undertook his PhD.

-He is also a Macy Scholar in Medical Education at Harvard University.
+He is also a Macy Scholar in Medical